Thinking as a design material in city-making: Involving city stakeholders in design journeys that deepen their way of envisioning the future

 Prof. Jeong-Ha You joined Max Planck Institute for Plasma Physics (Garching) in 1999 after his postdoc training at FZ Jülich and RWTH Aachen.
 Since 2014, Dr. You has been leading the European R&D activities of conceptual design and key technologies for the Divertor and Limiter PFCs of the European demonstration fusion reactor (EU-DEMO) in the framework of the EUROfusion Consortium.
 In his project team, roughly 60 experts from 9 European national laboratories, 11 university groups and a number of industry partners are involved (cumulative budget: ~39 M€).
 He is teaching as adjunct professor at the physics department of Ulm University since his habilitation in physics.
 He also serves as chair of the design review panel for the Chinese BEST tokamak and editorial board member of Nucl.
 Mater.
 Ener.
 Prof. You was educated at SNU (metallurgy) and RWTH Aachen (mechanical engineering).
 He published roughly 200 papers in international journals.

-Bridging Gaps, Building Futures: The Journey Towards Gender Diversity in Korea's Science and Technology
+The 20-Year Journey of KOFWST towards Gender Diversity in Korea's Science and Technology

 Oh Nam Kwon, a Professor of Mathematics Education at Seoul National University, has made significant contributions to the field both nationally and internationally.
 With a PhD in Mathematics from Indiana University, Kwon has been a pioneering force in adopting inquiry-based teaching methods in Korea.
 Her achievements include receiving the Svend Pedersen Lecture Award, being the first Asianaqq, and serving on the editorial boards of top-tier journals in mathematics education.
 Kwon has dedicated her career to enhancing math education in Korea, evidenced by her leadership roles in key academic societies and as the organizing chair for the 9th East Asia Regional Conference on Mathematics Education in 2025.
 Her work emphasizes the importance of inquiry-oriented approaches and divergent thinking in mathematics, significantly impacting education practices and research globally.